History of Zamalek SC: Reconstruction and reform (2014–)

 In 2014, Mortada Mansour became Zamalek's president for the third time, and Zamalek rebounded.
 In his first year, Zamalek won the 2014 Egypt Cup Final (defeating Smouha SC 1–0).
 The 2014–15 Egyptian Premier League season was equally successful, with players such as Tariq Hamed and Ayman Hefny helping the team win the championship by a nine-point lead with only one loss.
 Since 2014, the club has won 11 championships.
+Mansour announced that "The trademark 'Real Football Club of the Century' is registered in the Ministry of Supply and Trade in Egypt."
+Zamalek sent a complaint to the Egyptian Football Association in preparation for escalating the case of the Century Club to FIFA and the International Sports Court.